29.07.24

 Puppy Farms

 Puppy farms are also known as ‘Puppy Mills’ or ‘Puppy Factories’, and the latter is a very apt description.
 These are often large-scale businesses where puppies are bred for sale, usually under inhumane conditions.
 Females are used as breeding machines to pump out litter after litter, until they don’t produce anymore and in most cases will then be put down.
-Puppy farms often supply multiple breeds of puppies for sale and their distribution channels are usually via pet shops and classified ads for owners to buy.
+Puppy farms often supply multiple breeds of puppies for sale and their distribution channels are usually via pet shops and classified ads.

 Apart from the cruel way that dogs on puppy farms are treated, the puppies produced by these “farms” will often have a number of problematic issues.
 These issues may not be noticeable until later, and may include the following: